stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 5. Create the domain object encapsulating the handle of the new instance.

-For this we will require the following components:
+This will require the following components:

 * Implementation of a JNA library to create/destroy the instance.